 Gold and silver have always been perceived to be valuable, and were used as a form of currency long before paper money was introduced.
 Today, they are still hugely important to the global financial system, and are considered to be ‘safe haven’ stores of value in times of financial crisis.

 From a forex trader’s perspective, precious metals can be an interesting and useful vehicle for diversification, and many platforms allow trading in them alongside currencies.
+Before you start reading Tim’s review of an established metal trader you should first understand why people want to trade such materials.
 In this series, we shall be taking a look at precious metals, how they work and how you can invest in them.
 Today, we’ll mainly be looking at the daddy of them all – gold.

 As the most widely-traded precious metal, gold has a long history as a store of value.
 Among its distinguishing features, it doesn’t rust or corrode, can conduct heat and electricity very well, and is very malleable in its base state.
 Although it has some uses in industry, such as in electronics and dentistry, its main use is as a form of currency and a base for jewellery.

 Like other currencies, the value of gold is determined by the market supply around the clock for most of the week.
 Unlike other commodities, fluctuations in the gold value are largely down to sentiment, rather than supply and demand.
 This is because most of the gold in the world has already been mined, so the supply rarely changes for that reason.
 The main thing that affects price is when the people and organisations that have gold decide to sell, the price drops, and when they want to buy, the price is driven higher.

 There are several reasons why the desire to hoard gold can increase: